a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/PlayerSubSections/player-win-or-lose-level-logic.md

 ![level-completed.gif](../../../assets/images/completing-level.gif)

-## Player Lose Logic -- Player Died
+## Player Lose Logic -- Player Dead

 When the player dies from touching an enemy, it will result in the player's `levelState` being set to `PLAYER_DEAD`.
 When this hapens, the `update` logic changes to use the `updatePlayerDead` method.
 This method is what performs the death animation where the player falls down until they go